qdrant/landing_page/qdrant-landing/content/blog/qdrant-grok.md

 This is something we call Retrieval Augmented Generation (RAG).
 It is a method of empowering AI applications with additional memory that can be continuously added in real-time.
 Grok's chatbot is currently one of the most prominent use cases of RAG.
 However, [we see RAG becoming a mainstay](https://qdrant.tech/articles/rag-is-dead/) in the AI/ML space.

 For massive businesses like X, RAG can have enormous benefits in terms of efficiency, scale and cost.
 On their own, even the most powerful LLMs can only [achieve 60-80% accuracy](https://storage.googleapis.com/deepmind-media/gemini/gemini_v1_5_report.pdf).
+This is far separated from extreme levels of retrieval accuracy offered by vector search engines.

+Additionally, vector seach is dramatically cheaper and it helps users retrieve results without relying on [compute-hungry context windows](https://qdrant.tech/articles/rag-is-dead/) offered by LLMs.

 > "*According to our estimations, vector search queries are at least 100 million times cheaper than queries made by LLMs.*" Andrey Vasnetsov, CTO and cofounder of Qdrant.